Rxghav1103/rag-fastapi-embedding-server-/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For any questions, feel free to reach out to me at [raghavendra.bhargava2004@gmail.com](mailto:raghavendra.bhargava2004@gmail.com) or visit my GitHub: [Rxghav1103](https://github.com/Rxghav1103).

 ## License
 This project is licensed under the MIT License.